 But all that is changing.
 The automation of web design is not just important to clients at the lower end of the food chain.
 It’s increasingly relevant to those at the upper end too.
 That’s because in a world where the biggest companies are increasingly design-driven – think Airbnb, Uber or Deliveroo – the digital services needed to keep today’s global consumers happy now far outstrip the capabilities of a single designer or small team crafting individual, bespoke pages.

-And as clients demand bigger and more complex solutions, there’s been a rise in the popularity of component libraries and design systems, bringing an element of automation into the design process and helping it scale.
+And as clients demand bigger and more complex solutions (if you've got a complex site, you need web hosting that can keep up), there’s been a rise in the popularity of component libraries and design systems, bringing an element of automation into the design process and helping it scale.

 If you’re a small web shop working mainly for small businesses, this may not have impacted on you… yet.
 But with no way of knowing where your clients, your career or indeed society as a whole is going next, it’s still a trend we all need to know about.
 So we’re examining where the automation train is heading and when might be a good time to jump on board.